How to Stop the Struggle to Attract Clients to Your Firm

 The Three Pillars to Getting More Work in Your Accounting Firm

-If all of this seems like it has nothing to do with clients, think again.
+All of this seems like it has nothing to do with clients, but it does.
 Your employees' passion, enthusiasm, and ownership is contagious, and it will help to attract and retain your most suitable clients.
-So too, will the sense of stability that your firm gives off when clients become firm clients and not partner specific clients.
+So will the sense of stability that your firm gives off when clients become firm clients and not partner-specific clients.

 3. Being adaptable.
-Technology has certainly altered the landscape of the accounting industry.
-As much as your accounting firm needs to be stable and grounded, you still need an element of flexibility and nimbleness.
+Technology has certainly altered the landscape of the accounting and legal professions.
+As much as your firm needs to be stable and grounded, you still need an element of flexibility and nimbleness.
 This means keeping your eyes and ears open to new technologies, changing client preferences, and new opportunities.

-Bottom line: the accounting industry may not be what it used to, but that doesn't mean your accounting firm can't attract good, well-paying clients.
+Bottom line: the accounting and legal professions may not be what they used to, but that doesn't mean your firm can't attract good, well-paying clients.
 You just need to open your eyes, be clear about what your firm has to offer, and be willing to make a few changes where it matters the most.